 Saskatchewan’s Coalition to End Global Poverty

 SCIC helps Saskatchewan people act on their desire to make the world a better place.
-We do this by educating Saskatchewan people about global issues like poverty, health, and human rights, and encouraging individuals to take meaningful action
+We do this by educating Saskatchewan people about global issues like poverty, health, and human rights, and encouraging individuals to take meaningful action.
+Specifically, our objectives are achieved through:

 - Providing a structure within which members can share, learn and grow by interacting with one another;